 Optional: Experiment with a small fan (and fan control?).
 Because I almost burn myself on the CPU heatsink.
 Figures that this kind of heat couldn’t be a good thing for the board, in the long run.

-Optional: Make the Reset button on the Playstation case work (transistor solution, connect to the I/O board P3?).
+Optional: Make the Reset button (on the Playstation case) work (maybe with a transistor solution, connected to the I/O board in pin P3?).

 1.1 Pictures of the final result